 The NHS and the National Institute for Health and Care Excellence (NICE) Guidelines now recommends exercise in the management of lower back pain.Sessions should include: aerobic activity, movement instruction, muscle strengthening, postural control and stretching, all of which are included in a clinical pilates class.

-Classes are delivered b a fully certified APPI pilates instructor and experienced graduate Therapist .
+Classes are delivered fully certified APPI pilates instructors and experienced graduate Sports and Rehabilitation Therapists.
 Our classes are deliberately kept small so that individual client receives hands-on attention and each client is closely monitored for exercise correction.
 Furthermore exercises can be tailored to address specific injury requirements and/or specific sporting needs.